|

 TAK DAFNE

-moze zmysly wabic.
-Lagodnosc, Dafne, bronic ma Imperium przez Cie zdobytego; Gdy Piekno jest jak Tyran Pan, Od
+wabic.
+Lagodnosc, Dafne, bronic ma Imperium przez Cie zdobytego; Gdy Piekno jest jak Tyran Pan, Od powinnosci

-powinnosci Poddani bieza: Nie kaz wiec mi niewiernym byc, Abym nie musial, syty mak, Porzucic moja Wiernosc Ci
+Poddani bieza: Nie kaz wiec mi niewiernym byc, Abym nie musial, syty mak, Porzucic moja Wiernosc Ci I slawe

 |